 The Earthwork in the centre of the garden began as an eggshaped island bed outlined in old bricks.
 Other bricks were unearthed in the garden dig – old, weathered, some broken, in many colours & sizes, some bearing scorch marks from the kiln.
 They were stacked on edge, in low ‘dry brick’ walls, tilting in at the top like Cornish hedges.
 Inspiration was from Camley Street Natural Park by the Regents Canal.
 Years ago I saw a wall there, made of old brick & stone, loosely put together.
 Its crevices gave shelter to small creatures & left places for wildflowers to grow.

 The weathered Victorian bricks seem to have been made locally; see Victorian Highbury – London Clay and the Brickfields to find out more about old bricks.

 Another small wall of old bricks was made to enclose the fern bed.
 There is less sun on these bricks and they have developed a coating of moss that goes well with their plants – Herb Robert, Purple Loosestrife, Meadowsweet, Ferns.

-Since builders killed off half of our southern Ivy wall in 2012, we trim it less now.
+RF planted ivy on the north and south borders.
+This has provided a green background for other climbers and perennials.
+We trim it to shape, only enough to keep it close to the walls.
 New tendrils are woven back into the older stems, to bulk up its mass & make it more hedgelike.
-New neighbours keep it chopped back on their side.
-Fallen leaves are stashed at its base on our side.
-Birds forage through this leaf litter, finding small creatures to eat.
+Next-door neighbours keep it trim on their side, & we stash fallen leaves in its base.
+Birds and frogs forage through this leaf litter, finding small creatures to eat.
 (See Bees Favourites, the English Ivy page for more about this wildlife-friendly climber.)

 VIDEO – GARDEN LOOKING GOOD, MANY BIRDS AT BREAKFAST